-F lawaii Teacher Performance Standard How Assessment Aligns with Standards 5.
+Hawaii Teacher Performance Standard How Assessment Aligns with Standards 5.
 Demonstrates Knowledge of Content The effective teacher consistently demonstrates competency in content area(s) to develop student knowledge and performance.
 Candidates demonstrate their level of competency in reading, writing, speaking, and are able to instruct in Hawaiian.

 Pilipuka shows a glimpse of candidates' abilities in essential skills needed to effectively teach in a Hawaiian immersion program.
 Pilipuka's reading piece(s) were selected from a time where Hawaiian was the main medium of communication.
-Pieces dealing with cultural knowledge and issues, as well as a piece assumed to be written by second language learners of Hawaiian are represented within this selection.
-These pieces were selected to assess candidates' knowledge of culture, and the ability to recognize different levels of Hawaiian competency.
+Cultural knowledge and issues, as well as a piece(s) assumed to be written by second language learners of Hawaiian are represented within this selection.
+These pieces were selected to assess candidates' cultural knowledge, and ability to recognize different levels of Hawaiian competency.